 - The 2015 August / September trial of the National Literacy and Numeracy Test.

 For more information and resources, visit the LANTITE page.

 Documents you may have to provide depending on your circumstances

 How to verify your identity

-You may need to provide copies of appropriate category 1 and 2 documents:
+You may need to provide copies of five different proof of identity documents:

 Your teacher education qualification

 We have an information sharing agreement for graduates of initial teacher education (ITE) courses at the institutions listed below.
 If you are completing your teacher education qualification at one of these institutions, we should receive the required evidence directly from them.
 We recommend checking with your institution that you'll be included in this arrangement.

 If you are not completing your teacher education qualification at one of these institutions, you will need to provide a copy of your complete official academic transcript and evidence of course completion, and may be required to provide evidence of supervised teaching practice.